microsoft/pai/examples/README.md

 ## Off-the-shelf examples

-Examples which can be run by submitting the json straightly without preparing anything.
+Examples which can be run by submitting the json straightly without any modification.

 * [serving.tensorflow.json](./serving/serving.tensorflow.json): TensorFlow model serving.
 * [tensorflow.cifar10.json](./tensorflow/tensorflow.cifar10.json): Single GPU trainning on CIFAR-10 using TensorFlow.